yaal-coop/canaille/README.md

-⚠ OpenID Connect LDAP Bridge is under development.
+⚠ Canaille is under development.
 Do not use in production yet. ⚠

-# OpenID Connect LDAP Bridge
+# Canaille

-oidc-ldap-bridge is a simple OpenID Connect provider based upon OpenLDAP.
+Canaille is a French word meaning *rascal*, and is pronounced approximatively **Can I?**, as in *Can I access this data please?*.
+It is a simple OpenID Connect provider based upon OpenLDAP.

 It aims to be very light, simple to install and simple to maintain.
 Its main features are :
 - OAuth/OpenID Connect support;